RayDeeUx/menuloop_randomizer/about.md

 Are you bored of hearing the same menu song <cr>over & over</cr>?
 Well... **No more of that!**

-This mod allows you to randomize the menu song every time you open the game, picking from a random downloaded song from Newgrounds or your own songs.
+This mod allows you to randomize the menu song every time you open the game, picking from a random downloaded song from Newgrounds, RobTop's music library, or your own songs. `.mp3`, `.ogg`, `.oga`, and `.wav` files are supported.

 ## For macOS users

-Due to incomplete bindings, <cr>this mod will not play songs downloaded from Newgrounds on macOS</cr>. <cy>Only custom songs are supported on macOS.</cy> Read below to learn more.
+Due to incomplete bindings, <cr>this mod will not play songs downloaded from Newgrounds or RobTop's music library on macOS</cr>. <cy>Only custom songs are supported on macOS.</cy> Read below to learn more.

 # How to add custom songs

 If you want to add your own songs to the mod you should go to the settings tab, then click the folder button.
+Just like with grabbing songs you've downloaded from Newgrounds or RobTop's music library, `.mp3`, `.ogg`, `.oga`, and `.wav` files are supported.

 ![Screenshot on how to use it](elnexreal.menuloop_randomizer/screenshot.png)